 The company has a presence in Canada, the United States, and the Caribbean.
 Parkland has three primary target markets – retail, wholesale and commercial.
-The retail business caters to their chain of fuel stations while wholesale and commercial provide bulk buyers with fuel, propane, lubricant heating oil, etc. The company has a retail fuel stations network that reaches 85% of Canadians.
+The retail business caters to its chain of fuel stations while wholesale and commercial provide bulk buyers with fuel, propane, lubricant, heating oil, etc. The company has a retail fuel station network that reaches 85% of Canadians.

 Parkland has an 18-year history of paying dividends to shareholders.
 Over this period, the average annual dividend raise has been 1.7%, and dividend growth over the last three years has been 2.4%.
 As a result, Parkland has returned a solid 72% over the past five years in price appreciation and has a dividend yield of 3.1%.